Casablanca: French rule and influence

-French control of Casablanca was formalized March 1912 when the Treaty of Fes established the French Protectorat.
+French control of Casablanca was formalized March 1912 when the Treaty of Fez established the French Protectorat.
 Under French imperial control, Casablanca became a port of colonial extraction.

-Right at the beginning of the twentieth century when Morocco was officially declared a French protectorate, the French decided to shift power to Morocco's coastal areas (i.e. Rabat and Casablanca) at the expense of its interior areas (i.e. Fez and Marrakech).
-Rabat was made the administrative capital of the country and Casablanca its economic capital.
+Right at the beginning of the twentieth century, when Morocco was officially declared a French protectorate, the French decided to shift power to Morocco's coastal areas (i.e. Rabat and Casablanca) at the expense of its interior areas (i.e. Fez and Marrakesh).
+Rabat was made the administrative capital of the country, and Casablanca its economic capital.

 General Hubert Lyautey assigned the planning of the new colonial port city to Henri Prost.
 As he did in other Moroccan cities, Prost designed a European ville nouvelle outside the walls of the medina.
 In Casablanca, he also designed a new "ville indigène" to house Moroccans arriving from other cities.

 Europeans formed almost half the population of Casablanca.

 A 1937–1938 typhoid fever outbreak was exploited by colonial authorities to justify the appropriation of urban spaces in Casablanca.
 Moroccans residing in informal housing were cleared out of the center and displaced, notably to Carrières Centrales.